carpit680/10xCode/README.md

 ### Recommended RDP Clients

 - **Windows App**:
   It supports sound playback.
-Use host system's username as your user name and password.
+Use the host system's username and password.

-These steps will guide you through setting up and using a ROS 2 Docker container on your x86, arm64 based Ubuntu, Mac or Windows device, including desktop access through RDP.
-Choose the Microsoft Remote Desktop for comprehensive functionality.
+These steps will guide you through setting up and using a ROS 2 Docker container on your amd64 or arm64-based Ubuntu or Mac device, including desktop access through RDP.